rogerhyam/iiif_file/README.md

 An Apache writeable cache directory must be created.
 This is used both for when serving single file images and zoomified images.
 Although the zoomify version needs a lot less caching it still creates and stores full images at different resolutions when requested - this is very common for thumbnails.

+The cache_manager.php script that will maintain this directory at a certain size by deleting files that have not been accessed for a while.
+To do this it needs to be called regularly by a cron job.
+Adding something like this to your crontab will accomplish this.

+	22 6 * * * wget -O - https://example.com/something/cache_clean.php > /dev/null 2>&1

 ### index.php and example images

 For convenience an index.php is included with links to the example images.
 These could be deleted in production.